onepersonhere/resume/README.md

 ### 2017 – 2018
 ### PROJECT CHEER, ORGANISING COMMITTE
 - Planned and organized a workshop that promotes intergenerational bond between the elderly and the children
-- Liased with various organisations such as the Tan Chin Tuan Foundation.
+- Liaised with various organisations such as the Tan Chin Tuan Foundation.
 ### 2014 – 2016
 ### HUMANITIES SOCIETY, MEMBER
 - Prepared and organized events to promote Singapore culture in the school.